stclib/STC/README.md

 A modern, templated, user-friendly, fast, fully type-safe, and customizable container library for C99, with a uniform API across the containers, and is similar to the c++ standard library containers API.

+Please read [this blog](https://iafisher.com/blog/2020/06/type-safe-generics-in-c) by Ian Fisher for an introduction to type-safe generic data structures in C.

-It is a compact, header-only library with the all the major "standard" data containers, except for the multi-map/set variants:
+STC is a compact, header-only library with the all the major "standard" data containers, except for the multi-map/set variants:
 - [***carray*** - **multi-dim array** type](docs/carray_api.md)
 - [***cbits*** - **std::bitset** alike type](docs/cbits_api.md)
 - [***cdeq*** - **std::deque** alike type](docs/cdeq_api.md)